Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: VNE perturbations measure the importance of edges

 In \cite{li2018network}, Thm.~\ref{def:gen_FOP_0d} was developed to study the effects of graph rewiring on uniform VNE, and in particular, how the distribution of VNE across a random-graph ensemble that is obtained via edge rewiring can converge to that for well-known random graph ensembles, including ensembles associated with the Erd\H{o}s-R\'enyi $G_{NM}$ and configuration models.
 Turning our attention back to diffusion-kernel VNE, we obtain the following.

-\begin{theorem}[First-Order Perturbation of diffusion-kernel VNE] Consider the diffusion-kernel density function $f_i(\vec{\lambda})=\rho(\lambda_i)$ given by Eq.~\eqref{eq:expo} and the full set of assumptions in Lemma~\ref{def:gen_FOP_0}.
+\begin{theorem}[First-Order Perturbation of diffusion-kernel VNE] Consider the diffusion-kernel density function {$f_i(\vec{\lambda})=s_i$, as defined according to Eq.~\eqref{eq:expo22},} and the full set of assumptions in Lemma~\ref{def:gen_FOP_0}.
 Then the perturbed VNE is given by Eq.~\eqref{eq:taylor_series} with

 where $\lambda_i'(0) = ({\bf u}^{(i)})^T \Delta {L} {\bf u}^{(i)}$. \begin{proof} See Appendix ~\ref{app:proof_vne}. \end{proof} \end{theorem}